caoyongji/testnet/docs/design/blocks.md

       determined only from the information in the block.
   * *TO-BE The codebase holds a place but does not use such item.
 The item shall be used.*

+The block is serialized as per function `block:serialize/1`.

 See also [aeternity whitepaper] subsection "II-A.4) Block contents".

 ### Block header